rnpbr/opennetworking-docs/docs/en/Laboratórios/Juniper/vJunos/Descoberta-Diode/index.md

 ### :fontawesome-solid-paintbrush: 9.
 Conclusion

 ✅ Done!
-Now you know how to use the Diode components to import your own network into Netbox, so you can also, through Netreplica, generate your own Digital Twin!. without changing the structure of the documentation. and without adding anything and without changing the links or references.
+Now you know how to use the Diode components to import your own network into Netbox, so you can also, through Netreplica, generate your own Digital Twin!.